Gamma Lines and Dark Matter from Anomaly Cancellation: THEORY FOR DARK MATTER AND BARYON NUMBER

 are allowed by the gauge symmetry.}.
 The scalar potential in this theory is given by

 where $H \sim({\bf{1}},{\bf{2}},1/2,0)$ is the SM Higgs field.
-The scalar potential has the global symmetry: $O(4)_H \otimes U(1)_S \otimes U(1)_\phi$.
+Here we have the freedom to redefine the scalar fields and work with a positive and real $\mu$-term in the scalar potential.
+The scalar potential has the global symmetry: $O(4)_H \otimes U(1)$.
+Notice that when $S \to e^{ia} S$ and $\phi \to e^{ia/2} \phi$, with $a $ being a real constant phase, the potential does not change.
 Notice that in this theory the proton is absolutely stable because the baryon number is never broken by one unit.
 The scalar fields can be written as

 The kinetic terms for the new Higgses are given by

 where

 The kinetic terms for the new fermions are given by